Rupt/bailed-statistics/README.md

   -ntoys NTOYS          number of toys to simulate (default: 3000) -seed SEED            random seed in [0, 2**16); make yours unique; if None,
-                        we use a mix of time and process id (default: None) -nbatch NBATCH        batch size for toys; reduce to cut memory usage (default: 10)
-  -processes PROCESSES  maximum number of processes for generating toys; also
-                        capped by your cpu count (default: 16) -calculator CALCULATOR
+                        we use a mix of time and process id (default: None) -nbatch NBATCH        size of batches which execute leaky code; reduce to cut memory usage (default: 100) -processes PROCESSES  maximum number of processes for generating toys; also capped by your cpu count (default: 1) -calculator CALCULATOR
                         calculator type in {frequentist, hybrid, asymptotic,
                         asimov}; see bailed_roostats.CalculatorType;